Important information

 Portfolios are managed, so holdings will change.

 Model portfolios are provided to financial intermediaries who may or may not recommend them to clients.
 These portfolios consist of an allocation of funds for investors to consider and are not intended to be investment recommendations.
 The portfolios are asset allocations designed for individuals with different time horizons investment objectives and risk profiles.
 Allocations may change and may not achieve investment objectives.
 If a cash allocation is not reflected in a model, the intermediary may choose to add one.
 Capital Group does not have investment discretion or authority over investment allocations in client accounts.
 Investors should talk to their financial professional for information on other investment alternatives that may be available.
-In making investment decisions, investors should consider their other assets, income, and investments.
+In making investment decisions, investors should consider their other assets, income and investments.
 Visit capitalgroup.com for current allocations.

-The underlying funds for each model portfolio as of June 30, 2024, are as follows (allocations may not equal 100% due to rounding):
+The underlying funds for each model portfolio as of September 30, 2024, are as follows (allocations may not equal 100% due to rounding):

 American Funds Global Growth Model Portfolio: Growth (85%): SMALLCAP World Fund 15%, The New Economy Fund 15%, EuroPacific Growth Fund 8%, The Growth Fund of America 15%, New Perspective Fund 20%, New World Fund 7%, American Funds Global Insight Fund 5%; Growth and income (15%): Capital World Growth and Income Fund 15%.